-To decrease the load of power-supply facility, it is possible to delay the start timing of each compressor.
+To decrease the load of power-supply facility, it is possible to delay start of each compressor.

 3-3-1.
 Delay start of compressor in the same system

 When the inverter compressor and the constant speed compressor start at the same time, the inverter starts first, and the constant speed starts at least five seconds later.